beaufortfrancois/kyle.machul.is/_posts/2008-04-05-libnifalcon-v02-and-np_nifalcon-maxpd-patches-finished.markdown

 mt_id: 1175
 layout: post
 ---
-Well, <A HREF='http://libnifalcon.sf.net'>v0.2 of libnifalcon is all done</A>.
+Well, [v0.2 of libnifalcon is all done][1].
 Yay.
 That took a lot more work than I thought it would.

 Of course, I've also now run into the nasty fact that libftdi is around 4x slower than ftd2xx, meaning that what's a 1000hz update rate on windows ends up being 300hz max on Linux and OS X. Not happy about this at /all/, but there's really not much I can do outside of porting to a kernel driver probably.
 Which, yeah, I've thought about doing, because I hate myself.